0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

    - [Routing](#routing)

-# DNS PROCESS
+# DNS Process
-domain name resolution is a widely used protocol, its main goal is to convert human readable domain names like "facebook.com" into IP addresses this way instead of trying to remeber "23.24.25.36" we can simply remember "facebook.com" DNS runs over port 53/udp but can use TCP mainly for
+domain name resolution is a widely used protocol, its main goal is to convert human readable domain names like "facebook.com" into IP addresses this way instead of trying to remember "23.24.25.36" we can simply remember "facebook.com" DNS runs over port 53/udp but can use TCP mainly for
 - Zone transfer(copying records between dns servers)
 - when the response is to large to fit into a single UDP packet